emmagawd/sheer-assessment/README.md

 Title-based extraction is fast and reliable, so it's included by default.

-A slower, more exhaustive implementation was tested (scanning the full page for "Brand names:" patterns), but it added significant latency across ~300 medicines.
+A slower, more exhaustive implementation was tested (scanning the page for "Brand names:" patterns), but it added significant latency across ~300 medicines.
 To keep extraction time within the 2–4 hour limit, only title-based extraction is used here.

 The architecture supports adding deeper brand extraction later.